An Internet Safety Curriculum Guide for Teachers

 Here is a curriculum guide to lessons, activities and resources for each grade level.
 You may select the lessons and activities you feel best suit your students.
 In addition, there is links which contain more grade level organized lessons and resources, some links to other useful sites, and links to materials for parents as well.

-Download the Internet Safety Curriculum Guide K-12 in Word Format
+Download the Internet Safety Guide K-12 as a PDF.

 Visit the Niagara County Sheriff's Department to ascertain whether individuals convicted of crimes against children live near a child's home or on the route to school.